abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 });
 ```

-Similarly, if you have a Angular application, you should add the new service scope to the oAuthConfig in `envrionment.ts`:
+Similarly, if you have an Angular application, you should add the new service scope to the oAuthConfig in `environment.ts`:

 ```typescript
 const baseUrl = 'http://localhost:4200';